-Absinth wormwood is a herbaceous perennial with a strong sage odor.
-The plant is commonly 3 feet tall at maturity but can grow to over 5 feet.
-Leaves are 2 to 5 inches long, divided two or three times into deeply lobed leaflets and are light to olive green in color.
-Leaves and stems of the plant are covered with fine silky hairs that give the plant a grayish appearance.
-Stems are also woody at the base of the plant.
-Flower stalks appear at each upper leaf node and produce numerous yellow flower heads that are 1/8 inch in diameter.
-Absinth wormwood seed is less than 1/16 long, smooth, flat, and light gray-brown in color.
+Absinth wormwood is a perennial fragrant forb or herb.
+The plant commonly grows 3 to 5 feet tall at maturity.
+Absinth wormwood is woody at the base and regrows from the soil level each spring from a large taproot.
+Leaves are light to olive green, 2 to 5 inches long and divided two or three times into deeply lobed leaflets.
+Leaves and stems are covered with fine, silky hairs that give the plant a grayish appearance.
+Flower stalks appear at each upper leaf node and produce numerous yellow flower heads 1/8 inch in diameter, which appear from late July through mid-August in North Dakota.
+Each fruit contains one seed, which is less than 1/16 inch long, smooth, flattened and light graybrown.